AGEDB-INC/maria-server/sql/Readme.md

 	                SELECT 0b1000001+0 will return the integer value 65.

 Binary literals are useful in situations where binary strings need to be represented explicitly in a query.
 They are particularly useful in conjunction with the BIT data type.

+## Boolean Literals
+* In MariaDB, FALSE is equivalent to 0 and TRUE is equivalent to 1.
+* These constants are not case-sensitive, so TRUE, True, and true all mean the same thing.
+* When used with the IS operator, TRUE and FALSE are not synonyms of 1 and 0.
+For example, the expression 10 IS TRUE would return 1, but the expression 10 = * TRUE would return 0 because 1 is not equal to 10.
+* The IS operator also accepts a third constant: UNKNOWN, which is always a synonym for NULL.
+* While TRUE and FALSE are reserved words in MariaDB, UNKNOWN is not.
+In general, it's important to be aware of these when working with Boolean expressions in MariaDB to avoid unexpected results.

+## Date and Time Literals

+#### How to use Date and Time literals in MariaDB
+MariaDB supports the standard SQL syntax and ODBC syntax for defining Date, Time, and DateTime literals.
+These literals are useful for inserting and updating date and time values in tables, and for comparing dates and times in queries.

+#### Date Literals
+A Date literal is a string that represents a date value in the format 'YYYY-MM-DD' or 'YY-MM-DD'.
+You can use any punctuation character as a delimiter, but all delimiters must consist of one character.
+Different delimiters can be used in the same string, and delimiters are optional.
+A date literal can also be an integer in the format
+* YYYYMMDD or
+* YYMMDD.

+For example, the following date literals are all valid and represent the same value:
+* '1994-01-01'
+* '94/01/01'
+* '1994-01/01'
+* 19940101

+#### DateTime Literals
+A DateTime literal is a string that represents a date and time value in the format 'YYYY-MM-DD HH:MM:SS' or 'YY-MM-DD HH:MM:SS'.
+You can use any punctuation character as a delimiter for the date part and time part, but all delimiters must consist of one character.
+Different delimiters can be used in the same string, and delimiters are mandatory.
+The delimiter between the date part and time part can be a T or any sequence of space characters.
+A DateTime literal can also be an integer in the format
+* YYYYMMDDHHMMSS
+* YYMMDDHHMMSS
+* YYYYMMDD
+* YYMMDD.

+In this case, all the time subparts must consist of two digits.
+For example, the following DateTime literals are all valid and represent the same value:
+* '1994-01-01T12:30:03'
+* '1994/01/01\n\t 12+30+03'
+* '1994/01\01\n\t 12+30-03'

+#### Time Literals
+A Time literal is a string that represents a time value in the format 'D HH:MM:SS', 'HH:MM:SS, 'D HH:MM', 'HH:MM', 'D HH', or 'SS'.
+D is a value from 0 to 34 which represents days.
+The only allowed delimiter for Time literals is ':', and delimiters are mandatory except in the 'HHMMSS' format.
+A Time literal can also be an integer in the format HHMMSS, MMSS, or SS.
+For example, the following Time literals are all valid and represent the same value:
+* '09:05:00'
+* '9:05:0'
+* '9:5:0'
+* '090500'

+#### Special Values
+MariaDB allows some special values for date and time literals, such as '0000-00-00' for Date, '00:00:00' for Time, and '0000-00-00 00:00:00' for DateTime.
+These values are only allowed if the SQL_MODE NO_ZERO_DATE flag is not set.
+If the ALLOW_INVALID_DATES flag is set, invalid dates such as '30th February' are allowed.
+Otherwise, if the NO_ZERO_DATE flag is set, an error is produced, and if not, a zero-date is returned.

+By understanding the syntax and format of Date and Time literals, you can efficiently work with date and time values in MariaDB.

+## Hexadecimal Literals
+Hexadecimal literals are a way to represent values using base-16 numbers, where each digit can range from 0 to 9 or from A to F. This notation can be used to represent characters as binary strings or to represent integers in a numeric context.

+In MariaDB, there are three ways to write hexadecimal literals: x'value', X'value', and 0xvalue.
+The first two are SQL standard syntaxes, while the last one is a MySQL/MariaDB extension.
+The first two syntaxes always behave as a string, while the last one behaves as a string or as a number depending on context.
+It's important to note that hexadecimal literals can't be decimal numbers.

+When used in a numeric context, hexadecimal literals are interpreted as integers.
+For example, the expression "0xF" represents the integer value 15.
+In a string context, they are interpreted as binary strings, where each pair of digits represents a character.
+For example, the expression "x'61'" represents the character 'a'.

+In some cases, there can be differences between MariaDB and MySQL when dealing with hexadecimal literals.
+For example, the expression "x'0a'+0" returns 0 in MariaDB and 10 in MySQL.
+This is because MariaDB treats hexadecimal literals in a string context, while MySQL treats them as numbers.
+Overall, hexadecimal literals are a useful notation for representing values in a compact and readable way, but it's important to be aware of their behavior in different contexts and between different database systems.